chrisa/node-dtrace-provider/README.md

 install this module without building libusdt, with a stub no-op implementation provided for compatibility.
 This allows cross-platform npm modules to embed probes and include a dependency on this module.

-## LIMITATIONS

-The data types supported are "int" and "char *".
-Support for structured types is planned, depending on support from the host DTrace implementation for the necessary translators.

 ## CAVEATS